doctorksk/nanopore-pipeline/README.md

 dorado_model/bin/dorado --version
 ```

-To ensure that the pipeline can work without an internet connection, download all available Dorado models by running:
+To ensure that the pipeline can work without an internet connection, download all available dorado basecalling models by running:

 ```bash
 cd model